Homemade Dusting Spray

 Why Not Use Vinegar?

 You’ll notice this DIY dusting spray doesn’t use vinegar.
 This isn’t because I have anything against using vinegar for natural cleaning.
+Vinegar can actually clean a surprising number of things around your house.

 In fact, I use vinegar for my homemade laminate floor cleaner and my DIY tub and shower cleaner.
 Actually, the reason I don’t use vinegar in this homemade dusting spray is because vinegar can damage certain wood and stone surfaces.